Curriculum for Compulsory Secondary Education (ESO)

 The curriculum is understood as the set of objectives, competences (key and specific), contents (stated in the form of basic knowledge), pedagogical methods (through learning situations) and assessment criteria.
 Royal Decree 217/2022 establishing the organisation and minimum teaching standards for compulsory secondary education defines each curricular element as follows:

-• Specific competences: performance levels that students must be able to display in learning activities or situations which require the basic knowledge of each subject or field in order to be approached.
-The specific competences constitute an element of connection between, on one hand, the students' output profile and, on the other hand, the basic knowledge of the subjects or fields and the assessment criteria.
+- Specific competences: performance levels that students must be able to display in learning activities or situations which require the basic knowledge of each subject or field in order to be approached.
+The specific competences constitute an element of connection between, on one hand, the students' Exit Profile and, on the other hand, the basic knowledge of the subjects or fields and the assessment criteria.

-• Assessment criteria: references indicating the levels of performance expected of students in activities or situations referred to in the specific competences for each subject or field at a given moment in their learning process.
+- Assessment criteria: reference points indicating the levels of performance expected of students in activities or situations referred to in the specific competences for each subject or field at a given moment in their learning process.

-Similarly, Royal Decree 217/2022 determines the Output Profile of students at the end of Basic Education, establishing the key competences that students must have acquired and developed by the end of that stage.
-It constitutes the ultimate reference point for competence performance, both in the assessment of the different stages and modalities of Basic Education, as well as for the qualification of Graduate in Compulsory Secondary Education.
-It underpins the rest of the curricular decisions, as well as the strategies and methodological orientations in the teaching practice.
+Similarly, Royal Decree 217/2022 determines the Exit Profile of students at the end of Basic Education, establishing the key competences that students must have acquired and developed by the end of that stage.
+The Exit Profile constitutes the ultimate reference point for competence performance, both in the assessment of the different stages and modalities of Basic Education, as well as for the qualification of Graduate in Compulsory Secondary Education.
+Additionally, it underpins the rest of the curricular decisions, as well as the strategies and methodological orientations in the teaching practice.

 Royal Decree 217/2022 also establishes that the eight key competences are:

-• personal, social and learning to learn competences;
+- personal, social and learning to learn competence;

 Their incorporation into the school curriculum entails a number of consequences: